-- A number of general mitigation measures for ecology are required on site and include the following: - All construction activity will be limited to clearly-defined working areas, vegetation clearance will be kept to a minimum; - Habitats which would be subject to temporary loss, will be re-vegetated and reinstated as soon as possible after construction; - Storage of materials will be confined to areas of hard standing and appropriately located away from sensitive features, such as those areas of known value to protected species and watercourses; - Construction areas, including access tracks, site compounds and storage areas will be marked with signage/barriers or taped off at all times during construction activities.
-No access beyond these delineated boundaries is permitted without prior authorisation from the appointed contractor's site manager; - Periodic ecological inspections and supervision of any sensitive works or receptors will be carried out by the ECoW; - Tree protection fencing will be implemented around root protection zones when working near mature trees and hedges; and - All site staff will be briefed on procedures to be implemented if any protected species are found within the working area.
+- 4.6.5 A number of general mitigation measures for ecology are required on site and include the following: - All construction activity will be limited to clearly-defined working areas, vegetation clearance will be kept to a minimum; - Habitats which would be subject to temporary loss, will be re-vegetated and reinstated as soon as possible after construction. - Storage of materials will be confined to areas of hard standing and appropriately located away from sensitive features, such as those areas of known value to protected species and watercourses - Construction areas, including access tracks, site compounds and storage areas will be marked with signage/barriers or taped off at all times during construction activities.
+No access beyond these delineated boundaries is permitted without prior authorisation from the appointed contractor's site manager. - Periodic ecological inspections and supervision of any sensitive works or receptors will be carried out by the ECoW. - Tree protection fencing will be implemented around root protection zones when working near mature trees and hedges. - All site staff will be briefed on procedures to be implemented if any protected species are found within the working area.
 In the event that a protected species is encountered during the course of the works, all works will be stopped, and the sighting will be reported to the site management team, who will liaise with the ECoW.

-4.6 Archaeology & Cultural Heritage Management
+4.7 Archaeology & Cultural Heritage Management

-A Written Scheme of Investigation (WSI) for archaeological mitigation will be prepared in response to any potential requirements of the planning permission.
-The details of the WSI will be agreed with the Glamorgan-Gwent Archaeological Trust (GGAT) who advise

-- Blaenau Gwent and Torfaen County Borough Council, and this will help to ensure that any Archaeological or Cultural Heritage assets are not damaged. - The WSI will set out the agreed method statement for archaeological measures pertaining to the construction of the wind farm.
+- 4.7.1 A Written Scheme of Investigation (WSI) for archaeological mitigation will be prepared in response to any potential requirements of the planning permission.
+The details of the WSI will be agreed with the Glamorgan-Gwent Archaeological Trust (GGAT) who advise Blaenau Gwent and Torfaen County Borough Council. - In addition to any appropriate mitigation measures for direct impacts on archaeological historic assets, the WSI will set out the agreed method statement for archaeological measures pertaining to the construction of the wind farm.
 This will include the protection and temporary fencing of known non-designated assets located within the Development Site in proximity to construction works.
 The WSI may allow for observation on the archaeological resource by targeting key areas.
 The mitigation strategy (archaeological measures) will be devised to be appropriately responsive to the potential nature of the archaeological resource and the character of the proposed works.